John-R-Wallace-NOAA/FishNIRS/README.md

-The directory structure used by readSpectraData() is for the R working directory to be:
+The directory structure used by readSpectraData() is for the R working directory to be directly below the current directory:

      ../R

-the spectra data to be beside it in:
+with the spectra data to be beside it in:

     ../OPUS Spectra